-Jill Earthy, Chair
+Jill Earthy, Past Chair

 Jill Earthy is an accomplished entrepreneur who has successfully built and sold two companies.
 Passionate about empowering women entrepreneurs, she is also the past CEO of the Forum for Women Entrepreneurs (FWE), a non-profit association in Vancouver with a mission to mentor and educate women entrepreneurs.